Cabra, Spain: Licabrum

 Pliny the Elder and Strabo referred to the many people and marvels of knowledge and wealth in Licabrum.
 The Greeks may have built a grand temple dedicated to the goddess Tyche which was then adopted by the Romans for the goddess, Fortuna.
 In addition, there was a temple dedicated to the Greek god, Apollo.

 Cabra was the site of an aqueduct 5 mi in length, which was constructed by Marco Cornelio Novano Bebio Balbo, the provincial flamen and Roman prefect of the college of engineers of Igabrum (a later name for Licabrum).
 At the source of the river Cabra, there is a reproduction of a plaque dedicated to this aqueduct.

 On 17 March, 45 BC, the Battle of Munda took place near Igabrum.
 This was the last battle of the Second Civil War of the Republic of Rome between Julius Caesar and the Optimate supporters of Pompey.
 Igabrum was under the jurisdiction of the Astigitano convent, one of the four Roman provinces of Andalusia.

 Christianity

-In the 4th century AD, Igabrum received Christianity, and became an episcopal centre.
+In the 4th century AD, Igabrum embraced Christianity and became an episcopal centre.
 In the 600s, Sinagio, who assisted Juan, the Concilio Iliberitano, of the 3rd Reconcile of Toledo, Deodato, Bacanda, Gratino, and Constantino, lived there.
 The church of San Juan Bautista del Cerro was the central church and may have been constructed on the Roman Fortuna temple.